jckdm/tianatime/README.md

 J.A., Apr.
 2020

 # Live Gallery
-The live gallery presents 180 images in two parts: 7am–7pm & 7pm–7am.
+The live gallery presents 180 images in two parts: 6am–10pm & 10pm–6am.

 It updates every 8 minutes according to the countdown clock.

-The first half contains photos taken during the day, and the second half contains those taken at night.
+The first part contains photos taken during the day, and the second part contains those taken at night.

 # Full Exhibition